 I received my Bachelor’s of Science in Biology from Boston College in 2013.
 After completing my degree, I contributed to diverse ecological research projects throughout the Intermountain West, New England, and the Mariana Islands as a field technician.

-My dissertation research focuses on the complex interactions between plants, the insect herbivores that consume them, and the natural enemies that attack those herbivores.
-Through both laboratory and field-based inquiry, I am examining the intersecting influences of host plant chemistry, insect immune defenses, and pathogen infection on populations of wild Lepidoptera.
+My research focuses on the complex interactions between plants, the insect herbivores that consume them, and the natural enemies that attack those herbivores.
+Through both laboratory and field-based inquiry, I am examining the intersecting influences of host plant chemistry, insect immune defenses, and entomopathogen infection on the ecology and evolution of wild Lepidoptera.